Skip to main content

 Check out this branch from this tutorial's companion app to compare with your starter project.

-Installing the Live Update SDK Manually
+Installing the appropriate SDK

 Building for native with SDK installed